 Sculpture Parks and Historic Sites

 If you want to see or learn something while taking a winter walk, a number of New York sculpture parks and historic sites remain open in winter.
-At Art Omi (pictured) in Ghent in the Hudson Valley, you can stroll among 60 works on 120 acres from dawn to dusk everyday except holidays.
+At Art Omi (pictured) in Ghent in the Hudson Valley, you can stroll among 60 works on 120 acres from dawn to dusk every day except holidays.
 Twenty minutes away in Hudson, the 250-acre grounds of Olana, with landscape designed by Hudson River School artist Frederic Church, are open daily from 8 am to sunset with five miles of carriage roads.
 Griffis Sculpture Park in East Otto, south of Buffalo, features sculptures of steel and other structures on 450 acres of woods, fields, and even ponds.
-Though the visitor center and tour road are currently closed, guests can park and walk the battlefields at Saratoga National Historic Park, where the British Army surrendered for the first time in the history of the world, in what became the turning point of the American Revolution.
+Though the tour road is closed, guests can park and walk the battlefields at Saratoga National Historic Park, where the British Army surrendered for the first time in the history of the world, in what became the turning point of the American Revolution.

 Please remember to prepare ahead when heading outdoors in New York in Winter.
 Read How to Practice Responsible Recreation in New York State for more.